hartleys/JunctionSeq/README.md

 # JunctionSeq
     > v0.5.1 (Revised Tue Nov 10 18:58:07 EST 2015)

+WARNING: As of October 14th, 2015, this version of JunctionSeq (v0.5.1) is no longer compatible with the most recent Bioconductor release (v3.2).
+Some of the data structures used in Bioconductor 3.1 have been "depreciated" in a way that breaks their functionality.
+All future releases of JunctionSeq will require Bioconductor 3.2 or higher.

 [JunctionSeq](http://hartleys.github.io/JunctionSeq/index.html) is an R package designed to detect and assess differential usage of exons and splice junctions in High-Throughput, Next-Generation RNA-Seq datasets.
 The methodology is based on the methods used by the [DEXSeq](http://www.bioconductor.org/packages/release/bioc/html/DEXSeq.html)